boazsegev/iodine/README.md

 #### Change log v.0.6.0 (this branch)

-**API BREAKING CHANGE**: The API for persistent connections (SSE / WebSockets) was drastically changed in accordance with the Rack specification discussion that required each callback to accept a "client" object (replacing the `extend` approach.
+**API BREAKING CHANGE**: The API for persistent connections (SSE / WebSockets) was drastically changed in accordance with the Rack specification discussion that required each callback to accept a "client" object (replacing the `extend` approach).
 Please see the documentation.

 **API BREAKING CHANGE**: `Iodine.attach` was removed due to instability and issues regarding TLS/SSL and file system IO.
 I hope to fix these issues in a future release.
 For now the `Iodine.attach_fd` can be used for clear-text sockets and pipes.

-**API BREAKING CHANGE**: Pub/Sub API was changed (again, sorry), replacing the pub/sub object with an updated `unsubscribe` method.
+**API BREAKING CHANGE**: Pub/Sub API was changed, replacing the previously suggested pub/sub object with an updated `unsubscribe` method.
 This means there's no need for the client to map channel names to specific subscriptions (Iodine will perform this housekeeping task for the client).

 **Fix**: Iodine should now build correctly on FreeBSD.
 Credit to @adam12 (Adam Daniels) for detecting the issue.